gbyat/we-spamfighter/README.txt

 * Dashboard with submission management

 == Upgrade Notice ==

+= 1.2.2 =
+Recommended update: Added optional Activity Log for tracking plugin events, improved database maintenance, and enhanced email notifications.
+GitHub updates are now optional and disabled by default for security.

 = 1.1.4 =
 Recommended update for improved spam detection and performance.